 THE PLANT VARIETY TITLE

-- It is a specific industrial property right title for plant varieties that is used in 86 countries worldwide, including those belonging to the European Union.
+- It is a specific intellectual property right for plant varieties that is used in 86 countries worldwide, including those belonging to the European Union.
 Such a title may be granted for Spain only or for all EU countries.

-- In order to obtain such a title, the plant variety must be distinct, homogeneous, stable and new.
-The period of protection of plant varieties shall extend to the twenty-fifth calendar year, or in the case of vine varieties and tree species, to the thirtieth calendar year from the year in which the protection was granted.
+- In order to obtain such a right, the plant variety must be distinct, homogeneous, stable and new.
+The duration of plant variety rights shall extend to the twenty-fifth calendar year, or in the case of vine varieties and tree species, to the thirtieth calendar year from the date in which the right was granted.

-- Through the award of such a title, exclusive rights of use are granted to the breeder of the plant variety, for a limited period of time, with two exceptions:
+- Through the granting of such a title, exclusive rights for commercial exploitation are granted to the breeder of the plant variety, during a limited period of time, with two exceptions:

-- The exception for the benefit of the breeder, which ensures open access to genetic resources and promotes biodiversity by allowing any breeder to use protected plant material to obtain a new plant variety.
+- The so-called “breeder’ exception”, which ensures open access to genetic resources and promotes biodiversity by allowing any breeder to use a protected plant variety to obtain a new plant variety for commercial purposes.

-- The exception for the benefit of the farmer, applicable to at least 21 species of cereals, which allows farmers to re-use the grain obtained on their farm for propagation purposes, provided that they comply with the obligations and procedures laid down in the Law.
+- The so-called “farmer’s exception”, applicable to at least 21 species of cereals, potatoes and other field crops, which allows farmers to re-use for sowing purposes the seed obtained on their own holding from a previous harvest, provided that they comply with the obligations and procedures laid down in the Law.

 - On the other hand, such exclusive rights do not apply to activities carried out privately and for non-commercial purposes, nor to those carried out solely for experimental purposes.